1. Who these Terms are between

 - No waiver.
 A failure to enforce a term is not a waiver.

 - Assignment.
 You may not assign these Terms without our written consent.
-We may assign these Terms in connection with a corporate restructuring, financing, sale of assets, or incorporation of WebStory as a legal entity.
-You consent in advance to assignment to a successor entity formed by us in British Columbia (or elsewhere).
+We may assign these Terms in connection with a corporate restructuring, financing, or sale of assets.
+You consent in advance to assignment to a successor or affiliated entity.

 - Force majeure.
 Neither party is liable for delays or failures caused by events beyond reasonable control (natural disasters, war, network or hosting outages caused by upstream providers, government action, etc.).